edward-stuart-johnson/data-analytics-power-bi-report/README.md

 I added navigation buttons for the individual report pages.

-For each page, there was a custom icon available in the custom icons collection I had downloaded earlier in the project.
-For each icon there were two colour variants.
+For each page, a custom icon was available in the custom icons collection I had downloaded earlier in the project.
+There were two colour variants for each icon.
 I used a white version for the default button appearance, and an orange version so that the button changed colour when I hovered over it with the mouse pointer.

-In the sidebar of the Executive Summary page, I added four new blank buttons, and in the Format > Button Style pane, I made sure the Apply settings to field was set to Default, and set each button icon to the relevant white png in the Icon tab.
+In the sidebar of the Executive Summary page, I added four new blank buttons, and in the Format > Button Style pane, I made sure the Apply settings to field was set to Default and set each button icon to the relevant white PNG in the Icon tab.

-For each button, I went to Format > Button Style > Apply settings to and set it to On Hover, and then selected the alternative orange colour of the relevant button under the Icon tab.
+For each button, I went to Format > Button Style > Apply settings to and set it to On Hover, then selected the alternative orange colour of the relevant button under the Icon tab.

-For each button, I turned on the Action format option, and selected the type as Page navigation, and then selected the appropriate page under Destination.
+For each button, I turned on the Action format option, selected the type as Page navigation, and then selected the appropriate page under Destination.

-Finally, I grouped the buttons together, and copied them across to the other pages.
-I ensured that each button linked to the relevant other page.
+Finally, I grouped the buttons and copied them to the other pages.
+I ensured that each button was linked to the relevant other page.

 ![](navigation_bar_screenshot.png)

-## Creatign Metrics FOr USers Outside the COmpany Using SQL
+## Creating Metrics FOr Users Outside the COmpany Using SQL

-In industry, often clients who didn’t have direct access to specialised visualisation tools like Power BI.
+In industry, clients often don't have direct access to specialised visualisation tools like Power BI.
 To ensure that data insights could still be extracted and shared with a broader audience, I used SQL queries to extract and disseminate key data without relying solely on visualisation platforms.

 I connected to a Postgres database server hosted on Microsoft Azure and ran queries from VSCode using the SQLTools extension.